medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 * the Bundle.id and
 * the MessageHeader.id.
 <br><br>
-The MessageHeader.id identifier is uniqe identifier that is assigned to a new created massage.
+The MessageHeader.id identifier is uniqe identifier that is assigned to a new created message.
 Each time a  new message is sent, the Bundle.id will be changed to a new value.
 When a receiver receives and processes the MedComMessingMessage, it will respond with a new MedComMessingMessage, and therfore with a new identifier, wrapped in a bundle which also has a new id.
 The response message will also quote the request MessageHeader.id in MessageHeader.response.identifier so that the source system can relate the response to its request.

 #### 2.1.2 MedComMessingMessage Timestamps